kiwitcms/enterprise/README.md

 Changelog
 ---------

+### v8.4-mt (03 June 2020)

+- Based on Kiwi TCMS v8.4
+- Update social-auth-app-django from 3.1.0 to 3.4.0
+- Add django-python3-ldap add-on for LDAP logins

 ### v8.3-mt (27 Apr 2020)

 - Convert into a proper Kiwi TCMS plugin before installing into docker image